ShardulDhiwar/weather-app/README.md

-# 🌤️ SkyCast — Weather App
+# 🌤️ CloudPop — Weather App

 A clean, modern weather app built with **React** + **Vite** + **Tailwind CSS**, powered by the OpenWeatherMap API.
 Get real-time weather conditions and a 5-day forecast for any city in the world.